Soho Session

 Soho Session is a live album by the British blues band the Peter Green Splinter Group, led by Peter Green.
 Released in 1999, this was their third album.
-Green was the founder of Fleetwood Mac and a member of that group from 1967–70, before a sporadic solo career during the late 1970s and early 1980s.
+Green was the founder of Fleetwood Mac and a member of that group from 1967 to 1970, before a sporadic solo career during the late 1970s and early 1980s.

 Recorded on 5 April 1998 at Ronnie Scott's Jazz Club, the double album featured new versions of various songs from the group's previous albums, and also some of Green's Fleetwood Mac songs.
 On the same night, the group's previous drummer Cozy Powell was killed in a road accident.

 This was the group's last album to feature bass guitarist Neil Murray.